Deflated, depleted Jaguars defense faces high-scoring Bucs

 Then they looked at the injury report.

-The Jaguars (4-7) likely will be without safety Ronnie Harrison (concussion) and linebacker Myles Jack (knee) against the Buccaneers (4-7) on Sunday.
-Those are troubling injuries that are expected to land an undrafted rookie and a street free agent their first career starts against one of the NFL’s highest-scoring offenses.
+The Jaguars (4-7) will be without safety Ronnie Harrison (concussion) and could be without linebacker Myles Jack (knee) against the Buccaneers (4-7) on Sunday.
+Those are troubling injuries that might land an undrafted rookie and a street free agent their first career starts against one of the NFL’s highest-scoring offenses.

-“To me, it’s not an excuse,” defensive coordinator Todd Wash said.
+“To me, it’s not an excuse,” Jacksonville defensive coordinator Todd Wash said.
 “We have to play better and we have to coach better regardless of the 11 that are on the grass.
 We have confidence with the ones that we put out there and we just have to do a better job of executing.”

 Jacksonville has given up more than 423 yards a game over the last three, all losses to AFC South foes, and that was with Harrison and Jack in the lineup.
 Now, the team expects rookie safety Andrew Wingard and third-year linebacker Donald Payne to be thrust onto the field for their first career starts.
+Adding to the defensive woes, cornerback Tre Herndon (shoulder) showed up on the injury report Friday and listed as questionable along with Jack.

-The Jaguars also will be without backup linebacker Najee Goode (knee), who was placed on injured reserve early in the week.
+The Jaguars also will be without linebacker Najee Goode (knee), who was placed on injured reserve early in the week.

 The mounting injuries could be problematic against Tampa Bay, which is averaging 28.4 points a game and coming off a 35-22 victory at Atlanta.